Beat the Whites with the Red Wedge: History

+The full slogan was Beat the Jews - save Russia! (Бей жидов — спасай Россию!), and it was predominantly used by right wing monarchists and their militant Black Hundreds.

+According to Sophie Lissitzky-Küppers, in 1945 Pablo Picasso declared that the "painting was not invented for decorating houses, but as a weapon of attack and defence".

 Art historian Maria Elena Versari connected Lissitzky's poster with Italian Futurism manifesto Futurist Synthesis of War, published in 20,000 copies in 1914, and signed by Filippo Tommaso Marinetti, Umberto Boccioni, Carlo Carrà, Luigi Russolo, and Ugo Piatti.
 Lissitzky never mentioned the manifesto, but his friend and colleague Malevich met Marinetti in 1914, and even called him one of the "two pillars, the two 'prisms' of the new art of the twentieth century".
 Malevich was also well aware of the Italian Futurists works and of Boccioni's theories.
 In 1916–1917 Malevich, together with artists Alexandra Exter and Olga Rozanova, published two issues of a journal about Cubism and Futurism.
 Later, in 1918, Malevich wrote: "Cubism and Futurism are the revolutionary banners of art".
 Also in 1918, young architect Nikolai Kolli created The Red Wedge monument in Moscow.
 It "consisted of a red triangle vertically inserted as a wedge into a white rectangular block.
 A very visible crack snakes downward from the tip of the triangle, suggesting that the force of the red wedge has succeeded in breaking the solidity of the white structure.
 The abstract metaphor was intended to signify the victory of the Red Army over the White, counter-Revolutionary forces."
-The monument initially was erected as a symbol of victory over White general Pyotr Krasnov, an important early triump of the Red Army.
+The monument initially was erected as a symbol of victory over White general Pyotr Krasnov, an important early triumph of the Red Army.
 Versari argues that Lissitzky "adopted an almost identical language" for his Beat the Whites with the Red Wedge, though he never mentioned it.

-Lissitzky later used similar idea, a wedge in a circle, for a cover of Yiddish magazine Apikojres ('Atheist').
+Lissitzky later used similar idea, a wedge in a circle, for a cover of Yiddish magazine Apikojres ('Atheist'), a periodical published by the League of Militant Atheists.
 As Artur Kamczycki writes, "Apikojres is a heretic – a Jew who does not believe in revelation and negates traditional religion and will therefore not have a share in the world to come and is bound for eternal damnation.
 In Yiddish, this word is often used to describe someone who has opinions that contradict the orthodox doctrine.
 Lissitzky suggests here that a revolution requires sacrifice and transformations in the name of the new, better world."
 He also noted that Lissitzky believed in the forces of Revolution and combined it with a messianic elements of Judaism, writing:

 The educated were expecting the 'new era' to arrive in the shape of a Messiah ... mounted on a white horse.
 But ... it came in the shape of Russian Ivan ...in tattered and dirty clothes, barefoot ... only the youngest generation recognized this [...].